ROCm/rocWMMA/docs/installation.rst

 ::

    sudo apt-get update
-   sudo apt-get install rocWMMA
+   sudo apt-get install rocwmma-dev rocwmma-samples rocwmma-tests

 To install rocWMMA on CentOS, use:

 ::

     sudo yum update
-    sudo yum install rocWMMA
+    sudo yum install rocwmma-dev rocwmma-samples rocwmma-tests

 To install rocWMMA on SLES, use:

 ::

     sudo dnf upgrade
-    sudo dnf install rocWMMA
+    sudo dnf install rocwmma-dev rocwmma-samples rocwmma-tests

 Once installed, rocWMMA can be used just like any other library with a C++ API.

-Once rocWMMA is installed, you can see the ``rocwmma.hpp`` header file in the ``/opt/rocm/include`` directory.
+Once rocWMMA is installed, you can see the ``rocwmma.hpp`` header file in the ``/opt/rocm/include/rocwmma`` directory.
-You must include only ``rocwmma.hpp`` in the user code to make calls into rocWMMA.
+You must include only ``rocwmma.hpp``, ``rocwmma_coop.hpp`` and ``rocwmma_transforms.hpp`` in the user code to make calls into rocWMMA.
 Don't directly include other rocWMMA files that are found in ``/opt/rocm/include/internal``.

 -------------------------------
 Building and installing rocWMMA